ibm-cloud-docs/fortigate-10g/managing-firewall-device-details.md

 {:tip: .tip}
 {:download: .download}

-# Manage Firewall Device Details
+# Managing Firewall Device Details

 To see the device details for a FortiGate Security Appliance 10Gbps, click the link for the device under the Firewall Name column.